bekk/bekk-christmas/post/css/stroke-it-and-dash-it-–-a-stroke-dasharray-christmas-tale.md

 </iframe>

 The spinner is finally coming together.
 The final touch is making it rotate.
-We do this by using translate: rotate();
+We do this by using `translate: rotate(45deg);`

 <iframe height="320" style="width: 100%;" scrolling="no" src="https://codepen.io/halldis-sohoel/pen/yLLWWzV" frameborder="no" allowtransparency="true" allowfullscreen="true">